tukkek/shatteredlite/README.md

 Testing a variety of builds has shown the freebies to be necessary - being barely enough to complete the first shard when using consumables liberally and somewhat less so when being more frugal and mindful during gameplay.

 Attempting a first shard without any extra consumables is doable but requires a lot of kiting, active management of constitution and food rations or vital essences drops.
 Some character builds will also struggle more than others (for example, those depending on close-range weapon attacks).
 This is doable but more like a "nightmare mode" that wouldn't be welcoming to most players (and very different from the balance found otherwise in the vanilla early game).

+The extra inventory tab replaces the one received in the early Devil Crossing water-pump quest in Act 1, as more bags cannot be found in the Shattered Realm.

 ### Less floors